The NWM-Denmark Network

 Lisbeth Pilegaard is elected as Chair of the Executive Committee of the Brussels-based European Endowment for Democracy rendering support to democratic civic activities in EU neighbourhood countries and beyond.
 Prior Pilegaard ran a consulting firm – providing technical and strategic advice on foreign affairs in conflict settings and fragile states for the Civil Society, UN agencies, World Bank and Governments.
 Pilegaard headed the Department for Middle East & North Africa at the Danish institution on Gender, Equality and Diversity.
 Here she led the development of strategic partnerships between Denmark and the MENA region, working with partners within the public, private and civil society sector to help increase women’s economic, social and political participation.
 Pilegaard has served in various NGO/UN/EU committees and working groups on development and humanitarian aid coordination, Gender, Diversity and transparency.
 In 2015, Pilegaard was seconded as Humanitarian Expert Adviser to the UN High Level Panel on Humanitarian Financing and has been a member of the Danish Delegation to UN Commission of the Status of Women (CSW).
 Pilegaard is appointed Pro-bono Adviser to UN Compact Cities Programme, Australia and member of the council of RIKO (Danish Independent Think-Tank on Foreign Affairs and International conflict Resolution issues).

-Ms. Lone Jessen (Denmark) is the Department of Political and Peacebuilding Affairs’ (DPPA) Senior Political and Gender Adviser, heading up the Department’s Gender Peace and Security Unit.
-The Unit was until April 2016, embedded in the the Mediation Support Unit (MSU), but is now a stand-alone unit in the Policy and Mediation Division, emphasizing the importance that DPPA attaches to this portfolio.
+Ms. Lone Jessen (Denmark) is the UN’s Department of Political and Peacebuilding Affairs’ (DPPA) Senior Political and Gender Adviser, heading up the UN Department’s Gender Peace and Security Unit.
+The Unit was until April 2016, embedded in the UN’s Mediation Support Unit, but became a stand-alone unit in the Policy and Mediation Division, emphasizing the importance DPPA attaches to this portfolio.
 This structural change was also undertaken to further highlight its cross-cutting work beyond conflict resolution and mediation, including women’s political participation and gender considerations in electoral support, conflict prevention and the response to new security threats, including violent extremism.

-Prior to joining MSU in 2009, Lone worked for 12 years in different offices of the UN, dealing with peacemaking, peacekeeping, and the cross-cutting issue of promoting inter-agency cooperation in the area of early warning and preventive action in the Americas and Europe, DPA’s Policy Planning Unit and the Palestinian Right Division and the Decolonization Unit.
+Prior to joining the UN’s Mediation Support Unit in 2009, Lone worked for 12 years in different offices of the UN, dealing with peacemaking, peacekeeping, and the cross-cutting issue of promoting inter-agency cooperation in the area of early warning and preventive action in the Americas and Europe, the Department’s Policy Planning Unit, the Palestinian Right Division, and the Decolonization Unit.
 In 1998-1999 she was on mission assignment in Cyprus, assisting in on-island peace talks.
-In 2009, trying to address a gender gap in DPA’s work, she finalised a sabbatical project on how to strengthen and gender mainstream DPA's peacemaking work and gender capacity overall, which resulted in the creation of the first gender adviser post in DPA headquarters.
-Since then Lone has pioneered DPA's work on gender, women, peace and security, including establishing the UN High-level Seminar series on Gender and Inclusive Mediation Processes.
+In 2009, trying to address a gender gap in the Political Department’s work, she finalized a sabbatical project on how to strengthen and gender mainstream the Political Department’s peacemaking work and gender capacity overall, which resulted in the creation of the first gender adviser post in the Department, at UN NY headquarters.
+Since then Lone has pioneered DPPA's work on gender, women, peace and security, including establishing and conducting the annual UN High-level Seminar series on Gender and Inclusive Mediation Strategies in partnership with CMI and PRIO.
+Lone is a Danish national, who as a Fulbright scholar, holds a Master’s Degree from Columbia University, NY, in International Relations.

 Lotte Jæger Bank-Nielsen